srikanth-narayanan/CarND-Behavioral-Cloning-P3/README.md

 In this project the following tasks are accomplished.

-- Generate training data set by driving in the unity simulator
+- Generate training data set by driving in the unity simulator.
-- Design and implement the convolution neural network architecture
+- Design and implement the convolution neural network architecture.
-	- implement the model
-	- The model predicts the steering angle based on the training data set.
 - Train the model using the training data set.
 - Generate a sucessfull drive around the track in an autnomous mode using the trained model.